JacobIkke/TinyPower/README.md

 The megaTinyCore Github has also some interesting information about the tinyAVR series.

-## How to program TinyPower Board?
+## How to program the TinyPower Board?
 We have couple of option to program the TinyPower Board
-- USB-to-Serial
 - Arduino with UPDI sketch : https://github.com/ElTangas/jtag2updi + avrdude
+- USB-to-Serial with bootloader(optiboot, etc)
 - Microchip ICEII programmer
 - pyupdi with USB-to-Serial converter

-Need only two wires, GND and UPDI data wire.
+You only need two wires, GND and the UPDI data wire.
-- You need to connect GND of the programer to GND of the TinyPower board
+- You need to connect GND of the programer to one of the GND of the TinyPower board
-- And connect updi program pin to PA0 of the TinyPower board.
+- And connect updi data pin to PA0 of the TinyPower board.

 ### How to program the fuses